alanahr/personal_sample_repo/README.md

 ## Goals & Tool Features
 This section is more a brain dump for the basic things that might set this apart from other solutions out there.

+### Documentation
+Especially brain dump, notes as you go along
+Methods should use doctest

 ### Graph-type data for flexible relationships
 Manage a generic set of "entries" with multiple relationships using graph (mongo) db